AdobeDocs/ff-services/src/pages/index.md

 <TextBlock slots="heading" className="fireflyAnnouncement" theme="light"/>

-### Industry-leading image editing and generative APIs
+### The power of Firefly, Photoshop and more, in a single API collection

 <Carousel slots="image, heading, text" repeat="8"  theme="light" className="carousel"  />